turtlemonvh/django-windows-test/README.md

 _CHECKPOINT:_ You should now be able to access `http://localhost/` on the server and see a Django error page.
 You can't see the home page yet because the database hasn't been configured.

+If you want to check that the site works you can just use the default sqlite database included with this project.
+To do this, change your `DATABASE` variable in `settings.py` to the following:

+      DATABASES = {
+          "default": {
+              "ENGINE": "django.db.backends.sqlite3", # Add "postgresql_psycopg2", "postgresql", "mysql", "sqlite3" or "oracle".
+              "NAME": "to-do.db",                       # Or path to database file if using sqlite3.
+              "USER": "",                             # Not used with sqlite3.
+              "PASSWORD": "",                         # Not used with sqlite3.
+              "HOST": "",                             # Set to empty string for localhost.
+Not used with sqlite3.
+              "PORT": "",                             # Set to empty string for default.
+Not used with sqlite3.
+          }
+      }

 Serving static files for Django directly via IIS
 -------------------
 1. Make sure your `PyISAPIe` handler is defined as a `ScriptMap` and not a `Wildcard Script Map`.
 A wildcard map will intercept every request for every file in all sub folders which would not allow your static files to be served.